International ApplicantsA World-Class Education is Closer Than You Think

 Four years of high school in the U.S.,

-Candidates for whom English is not the primary spoken language are required to take the TOEFL, PTE, IELTS, or the MCPHS EPE, which is administered on our Boston campus.
-The language proficiency test requirement may be waived on an individual basis for applicants who have attended all four years of high school in the United States (exclusive of ESL courses) and have scored 480 or higher on the evidenced-based reading and writing section of the SAT, or who have an earned degree (bachelor’s or higher) from a U.S. college or university (exclusive of ESL courses).
+Candidates for whom English is not the primary spoken language are required to take an approved English proficiency test.
+The language proficiency test requirement may be waived on an individual basis for applicants who have attended all four years of high school in the United States (exclusive of ESL courses), have scored 480 or higher on the evidenced-based reading and writing section of the SAT, have completed four years of high school in the U.S., a U.S. accredited high school abroad, IB curriculum, or A2 levels curriculum or who have an earned degree (bachelor's or higher) from a U.S. college or university (exclusive of ESL courses).

 The CAPPS programs and all MS and PhD programs in Pharmaceutics, Pharmacology and Medicinal Chemistry require a higher English proficiency level (90 TOEFL or equivalent).